Skip to content Skip to search Skip to department menu

 Following approval of the RCC strategic plan, each department/division of the college aligns its strategic plan, metrics and targets to the college-wide plan in accordance with guidelines established by the College Effectiveness Council.
 Data is collected at the department/division and college levels to assess effectiveness in reaching established targets, and reports are submitted using College Effectiveness Council guidelines.
 These reports are reviewed annually to identify successes and areas for improvement as well as creating and assessing action plans.

 Annual assessment of the strategic plan can lead to revision of metrics and targets, and in some instances, may lead to minor modifications of the objectives.
-However, in accordance with accreditation standards, the primary goals of the strategic plan should remain unchanged during the seven-year cycle.

-Facilities Master Planning
+Academic Master Planning

-The process for developing, reviewing, and updating facilities campus master planning is defined by the College President.
-Facilities master planning occurs upon completion of a major project or every ten years, whichever comes first.
-In between master campus facilities plan review periods, the College continues collecting stakeholder input regarding campus conditions.
-Every two years, the College completes a facility site survey and a campus satisfaction survey to gauge the adequacy and effectiveness of the campuses.
+Campus master planning occurs upon completion of a major capital project or every ten years, whichever comes first.
+Between planning cycles, the College continuously collects stakeholder input regarding campus conditions.
+Every two years, the College conducts both a facility site survey and a campus satisfaction survey to evaluate the adequacy and effectiveness of its campuses and facilities.

 Technology Planning